LettError/responsiveLettering/README.md

 ## Export to Designspace

-![Variable font generated from a responsive lettering project exported to designspace](peace.png) Version 1.7 introduces a simple export to designspace with separate master UFOs, which is useful if you want to generate a variable font from the data.
+![Variable font generated from a responsive lettering project exported to designspace](peace.png) Version 1.7 introduces a simple export to [designspace](https://github.com/LettError/designSpaceDocument) with separate master UFOs, which is useful if you want to generate a variable font from the data using [Batch](https://github.com/typemytype/batchRoboFontExtension).
 The exporter makes some assumptions about the glyph names in the source file.
 These are valid glyphnames (depending on the model):

 * narrow-thin
 * wide-thin